podbaydoors/podbaydoors.github.io/Articles/1 - Hi-Bit Pixel Art Renderer - Part 1/index.md

 This approach quickly proved limiting and cumbersome.
 Scene management, such as selecting and moving objects, was complicated by the presence of scene layers.
 Moving an object farther back in the scene required moving the object to another layer.
 If that layer didn't have the parallax amount I wanted, I'd have to create another layer.
 I realized that if I wanted more than a few layers in the scene then I needed a different approach.

 ###Approach 2 - 3D perspective with scale
 For my next approach, I extended the renderer to 3D.
 I removed the concept of layers and gave each object a z position.
 The scene was rendered using a perspective projection matrix which gave the desired parallax effect when the camera moved in the xy plane.
-But by using a perpective projection objects farther in the background were drawn smaller on screen.
+But by using a perspective projection objects farther in the background were drawn smaller on screen.
 This broke the goal of having a consistent texel size.
-To fix this, I calculated a xy scale for each object depending on its distance from the camera.
+To fix this, I calculated an xy scale for each object depending on its distance from the camera.

 <figure>
     <img title="" src="assets/ScaledPerspectiveDiagram.jpg" alt="" data-align="center" width="500">
   	<figcaption><small>Textures scaled to maintain consistent texel size</small></figcaption>
 </figure>

-With this approach the camera can move in x and y but must be fixed in z.
+With this approach, the camera can move in x and y but must be fixed in z.
 Moving in z will cause closer objects to scale up/down faster than objects farther away.
-This will break the consitent texel size goal.
+This will break the consistent texel size goal.

 Here is how I calculated the camera distance.
-I picked z==0 as the location at which object scale would equal 1.
+I picked z==0 as the location at which the object scale would equal 1.

 ```
 //Code that runs at renderer startup